Climate Policies Come With A Cost!

 • Highest in the nation gasoline and diesel prices

-Not that this should be a surprise to Sacramento politicians.
-But most have been slow to accept that reality even as they vote to keep expanding climate policies.
-Others simply choose to ignore it because they believe the cost of inaction is too high at any cost.
+Not that this should be a surprise to Sacramento lawmakers.
+But many have been slow to accept that reality even as they vote to keep expanding climate policies.
+Others simply continue to ignore it.

 — Tom Steyer, Sacramento Bee June 25, 2025